Skip to content

 It’s a good idea to speak to the educational setting first if you have concerns about your child’s needs.
 In most cases, they can sort things out and intervene without the need to ask for extra help.
 If that’s not possible, then it’s always useful if they start the process of requesting an assessment.

-To request an EHC needs assessment yourself, you can contact the Assessment and Planning (A&P) team:
+To request an EHC needs assessment yourself, you can contact the Assessment and Planning (A&P) admin team:

 You and your child’s educational setting will have 2 weeks to provide any further information.
-The Local Authority will then consider the request.
+We will then consider the request.

 Please note - some files on this website might not be suitable for users of assistive technology.